-Inspection of School Property (BOE Policy 4.2.5 & 4.8.3); and a.
-To be informed of laws and local board of education and individual school rules and policies regarding rules of conduct.
+Inspection of School Property (BOE Policy 4.2.5 & 4.8.3); and

 School Attendance: (BOE Policy 6.1 and Early Warning Truancy prevention Program and Driver's License and Learner's Permit Notice (included herein)).

 - b.
 To document receipt of the code of conduct with his/her signature. - c.
 To abide by the Mandatory Uniform Dress Code (BOE Policy 6.16 and included herein).